Haz001/WebDev2/README.md

   <li>Uses internet explorer browser to view</li>
   <li>Not finnished</li>
 </ul>

 ## Legal

-I am not responsable for any lossed data that this app may cause(even though it is extramly unlikely).
+I am not responsable for any lossed data that this app may cause(even though it is extramly unlikely).<br/>
 This program is not 100% secure.

 ## Download

 <a href="http://hazonline.co.uk/vs/installer/WD2/setup.exe">CLICK ME NOW!!!</a>